Tulsa students stage walkout in support of Julius Jones amid commutation: 'This isn't over'

 "Life without parole is still a death sentence," another student yelled.

-Matt Myers, one of Booker T's assistant principals, said the students alerted administration of their plans but operated freely.
+Matt Myers, one of Washington's assistant principals, said the students alerted administration of their plans but operated freely.

-Students at Carver Middle School and eight other Tulsa sites also expressed support for Jones.
+Students at Carver Middle School and eight other Tulsa schools also expressed support for Jones.

-After marching around the school and gathering at the front entrance for short speeches, the student organizers at Booker T ushered their peers back inside before gathering in a huddle to evaluate the event.
+After marching around the school and gathering at the front entrance for short speeches, the student organizers at Booker T. Washington ushered their peers back inside before gathering in a huddle to evaluate the event.

 "It fills my heart to know we might not have to deal with these things when we grow up and we're in positions of power," Davis said.